 I still remember that my Ideapad 320 doesn’t come with many software, but has some junk programs that auto start up on their own…a little annoying!

-Fortunately, those pre-loaded apps and auto-runs can be uninstalled fairly easy.
+Fortunately, those pre-loaded apps and auto-runs can be uninstalled fairly easily.

 For example, if your Lenovo is with the latest Windows 10, just select the Start button > Settings > Apps.
 Then choose the program you want to remove, and then select Uninstall.

-Alternatively, you can use CleanMyPC the easier way.
-It allows you to uninstall programs in batch, time-saving!
+Alternatively, you can use CleanMyPC for the easier way.
+This program allows you to uninstall programs in batch, time-saving!
 Also, CleanMyPC can disable those auto-runs that are difficult to remove manually.

 2. Make sure your Lenovo is free of malware

-To see whether your Lenovo laptop is malware-free, the best way is to run a malware scan with Bitdefender Antivirus Plus, one of the best security software in the market today.
+To see whether your Lenovo laptop is malware-free, the best way is to run a malware scan with Bitdefender Antivirus Plus, one of the best security software in the market.

 3. Clean up the disk drive